 Written by: Christopher Plein, Ph.D., West Virginia University and MFLN Military Caregiving Team

-It is late September, which means that the pressure is on for Congress to pass appropriations legislation for the next fiscal year starting on October 1.
+In late September the pressure is on for Congress to pass appropriations legislation for the next fiscal year starting on October 1.
 In recent years, Congress and the President have fallen short in meeting this deadline.
 Budget season is now known for political showdowns and continuing resolutions.
 However, this year is different.
 Both the Senate and the House have approved appropriations for the new National Defense Authorization Act, although Presidential approval is still pending.
 You can keep updated on the Act’s progress through various media outlets, including Stars and Stripes.

-A few weeks ago, I wrote a blog about the new John S. McCain National Defense Authorization Act for Fiscal Year 2019.
-As we discussed, the new Act contains important provisions relating to military personnel and families.
-The NDAA also includes important provisions that will further shape and develop the ever-evolving military health system.
+I wrote a blog post about the new John S. McCain National Defense Authorization Act for Fiscal Year 2019 that discussed that the new Act contains important provisions relating to military personnel and families.
+The NDAA includes important provisions that will further shape and develop the ever-evolving military health system.

 The military health system has developed over the course of the 20thcentury in parallel to the civilian health system.
-As new approaches to service delivery and new demands for healthcare services have emerged in society, the military has largely followed suit.
-As we discussed in the May blog, we can trace this trend back to at least the 1930s.
+As new approaches to service delivery and new demands for healthcare services emerge in society, the military largely follows suit.
+As discussed in the May blog post, we can trace this trend back to at least the 1930s.
 This evolution has not been without controversy or challenges.

 In recent decades, two major developments have shaped the delivery of healthcare in the military.
 The first is the increasing reliance on healthcare delivered by providers “outside of the gate.”
 The second major trend has been growing consumer demand for more comprehensive and effective services that benefit service members and their families.